 “My Family, my kids”

 “All the people who did me wrong (haha).
-Make them regret every screwing you over because all your writings and blog posts can get you closer to your dreams”
+Making them regret ever screwing you over because all your writings and blog posts can get you closer to your dreams”

 “What inspires me is being in a relationship where you are each others BFF, #1 fan, and dream keepers.
 Also what inspires me is making a difference with people and having them empowered and inspired.”